The human microbiome is a hot topic

 For your immune system to function well, you need the right microbes in the right places.
 You also need the right quantity and diversity.

 How to get more diversity?
-Please read the next post, Your Microbiome: Diversity is Best to learn more.
+Please read the next post, Your Microbiome: Diversity, Diversity, Diversity! to learn more.